mihiarc/fvs-python/docs/database_schema.md

 2. Forest types have a composite primary key of FIA and FVS codes
 3. Ecological coefficients use a composite key of species code and base ecological unit
 4. All coefficient tables use REAL data type for precision in calculations
 5. Text fields are used for codes and names to maintain readability
+6. Crown width tables support NULL values for bound fields (dbh_bound, fcw_bound, ocw_bound)